Wednesday 13 December, 6:00-7.30pm

 Mary Reid Kelley and Patrick Kelley’s most recent film, This Is offal 2016 won the 18th Baloise Prize at Art Basel in 2016.
 Mary Reid Kelley is a 2016 MacArthur Fellow.
 She is represented by Fredericks and Freiser, New York; Susanne Vielmetter Los Angeles Projects; Pilar Corrias, London; and Arratia Beer, Berlin.

-Image: Mary Reid Kelley, The Thong of Dionysus 2015.
-HD video (still), made with Patrick Kelley.
+Image: Mary Reid Kelley with Patrick Kelley, The Thong of Dionysus 2015.
+HD video (still).
 Courtesy of the artist and Pilar Corrias Gallery, London

 The Boiler Room Lecture Series is proudly supported by The Saturday Paper.